Mishima incident: November 26 to the December 1970

-Morita's wake (通夜, tuya) was also held by the Tatenokai members at around 6 p.m. on November 26 at Shōtoku-san Taichō-ji Temple (聖徳山諦聴寺, Shōtoku-san Taichō-ji) in Yoyogi.
+Morita's wake (通夜, tuya) was also held by the Tatenokai members at around 6 pm on November 26 at Shōtoku-san Taichō-ji Temple (聖徳山諦聴寺) in Yoyogi.
 Morita's bones, which Osamu had divided to Tatenokai members, were placed on the altar.
 (Note: Morita's divided bones remained in the apartment in Juunisou where Morita had been living for a while after the wake, but when the members who had lived with Morita moved out of the apartment, they decided to return them to Morita's older brother Osamu, and went to Yokkaichi-shi, Mie Prefecture to deliver them.
 On the way, they stayed overnight at Nanzen-ji in Kyoto, where they took out some of Morita's bones, each taking turns nibbling a little and then swallowing it, so as not to forget Morita's last wishes.)
-Morita's posthumous Buddhist name was "慈照院釈真徹必勝居士" (Jishōin Shaku Shintetsu Hisshō Koji).
+Morita's posthumous Buddhist name was ("慈照院釈真徹必勝居士", Jishōin Shaku Shintetsu Hisshō Koji).
 At the wake, Mishima's suicide note, addressed to all Tatenokai members, was circulated around and everyone read it.
 Some of the members suggested that if one member committed suicide every year, it would be possible to continue making an appeal to society.
-Morita's second wake was held the following day, November 27, at his family home in Yokkaichi-shi, Mie Prefecture, and the funeral was held on November 28 at Sea Star (海の星, Umi no Hoshi) Catholic Church, at the request of his Catholic brother Osamu, and Morita's cremains were interred at around 4 p.m.
+Morita's second wake was held the following day, November 27, at his family home in Yokkaichi-shi, Mie Prefecture, and the funeral was held on November 28 at Sea Star (海の星, Umi no Hoshi) Catholic Church, at the request of his Catholic brother Osamu, and Morita's cremains were interred at around 4 pm.
 Mishima's younger brother, Chiyuki, attended the funeral.

 On November 30, the Buddhist memorial service for "7th day after death bardo" (初七日, sho-nanoka) was held at Mishima's home.
 In his will to his parents, Mishima had stated, "My funeral must be Shinto, but the Hiraoka family's funeral can be Buddhist rite."
-Also, regarding his posthumous Buddhist name, he had said in his will, "I want the character 'Martial (武, Bu)' to be included the name.
+Also, regarding his posthumous Buddhist name, he had said in his will, "I want the character 'Martial' to be included the name.
 The character 'Literature (文, Bun)' is unnecessary."
-However, his family, feeling that "he had grown up as a man of literature (文人, bunjin)," decided to include the character '文' under the character '武', and so his posthumous Buddhist name became "彰武院文鑑公威居士" (Shobuin Bunkan Kōi Koji).
+However, his family, feeling that "he had grown up as a man of literature (文人, bunjin)," decided to include the character '文' under the character '武', and so his posthumous Buddhist name became ("彰武院文鑑公威居士", Shobuin Bunkan Kōi Koji).